zgoda/sqlitefts/README.md

 In general FTS5 is significantly faster than FTS4.
 And `simple` is usually marginally faster than `unicode61`.

 If you get different results then please file a ticket describing corpus and query, I will update the benchmark if the corpus is freely available.
-My original benchamark may be skewed by both specific corpus and spesific queries.
+My original benchmark may be skewed by both specific corpus and specific queries.

 At this point my recommendation will be to use FTS5 with `simple` tokenizer (the default).
 It should not have any impact on quality because Polish (and most other Slavic languages) doesn't use multi-character diacritics.
 If your language uses multi-character diacritics, like the one described in `remove_diacritics=2` explanation above, then `unicode61` is the only option.